iamMohdZiya/iamMohdZiya/README.md

 ## 💡 Fun Facts

-- 🎯 Built my first web application at age 20
+- 🎯 Built projects on microservices as Fresher
 - 📈 Improved API response times by 35% through optimization
 - 🏆 Led 10+ events with 500+ attendees and 90% satisfaction rate
 - 🌟 Passionate about AI and emerging technologies